 2. Stay Calm and Avoid Emotional Reactions

-Why Emotional Reactions Fuel Manipulation
+Why Emotional Reactions Fuel Manipulation: How to React to a Manipulator

 How to Stay Calm

-• Pause Before Responding: Take a deep breath and give yourself time to think.
+- Pause Before Responding: Take a deep breath and give yourself time to think.

-• Practice Detachment: Remind yourself that their behavior is about them, not you.
+- Practice Detachment: Remind yourself that their behavior is about them, not you.

-• Use Neutral Language: Respond with phrases like, “I’ll think about it,” or “Let’s discuss this later.”
+- Use Neutral Language: Respond with phrases like, “I’ll think about it,” or “Let’s discuss this later.”

 Example: